 As a Toronto wedding photographer, one of the questions I’m most commonly asked to help with is the wedding day timeline.
 Although your wedding day might be months away, it helps to start working on your timeline in advance.
 A timeline makes planning easier as more vendors become involved and the timing of their tasks overlap.
 For example, hair and makeup should be almost finished by the time the wedding photographer arrives.
-Ideally leaving 1 to 1.5 hours for getting ready photos.
+Ideally leaving one to one and a half hours for getting ready photos.
 Read how to get beautiful getting ready photos here.

-First write down all the events of the day: getting ready, ceremony, family photos, first dance, speeches, etc. Take into account how long it will take to travel to each location.
-Google Maps can give you a basic idea for travel time, but add in some extra time in case of traffic or if things earlier in the day get delay.
+First write down all the events of the day: getting ready, ceremony, family photos, first dance, speeches, etc. Take into account how long it will take to travel to and from portrait, ceremony and reception location.
+Google Maps can give you a basic idea for travel time, but add in some extra time in case of traffic or if things get delayed.
 Believe me when I say adding in buffer time in is crucial.
 It might surprise you how long it takes to gather people.

-Give yourself at least 20 to 30 minutes before the ceremony and reception for touch ups; this will also act as a buffer if your schedule runs behind.
+Give yourself at least thirty minutes before the ceremony to hide from guests or to take a quick break.
+This time will also act as a buffer if your schedule runs behind.
 If you have special traditions or performances, don’t forget to include preparation time and length of the performance.